Muneerali199/sahayak-sikshak/README.md

     ```
     This command will build your Next.js application and deploy it to Firebase App Hosting.
 Your site will be live at the URL provided at the end of the deployment process.

+## 🤝 Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!

+For more detailed information, please see our [**Contributing Guidelines**](./CONTRIBUTING.md).

+## 📜 License

+This project is licensed under the MIT License.
+A `LICENSE` file will be added soon.

 ---

 Built by **Muneer Ali, member of Team Code_Blitz**.